 Glottiphyllum longum var. longum, Glottiphyllum cultratum, Glottiphyllum davisii, Glottiphyllum erectum, Glottiphyllum latum, Glottiphyllum obliquum, Glottiphyllum propinquum, Glottiphyllum pustulatum, Glottiphyllum uncatum, Mesembryanthemum cultratum, Mesembryanthemum latum, Mesembryanthemum longum, Mesembryanthemum obliquum, Mesembryanthemum pustulatum, Mesembryanthemum uncatum

 Glottiphyllum longum is a small succulent with long, distinctively strap-shaped leaves with rounded margins.
 Sometimes they are also mildly curved or upturned at the tips, but not hooked.
 The flowers and fruits appear on stalks and remain on the plant for a long time.
-The seed capsules have 9 or more locules and persist on the stem for many years.
+The seed capsules have nine or more locules and persist on the stem for many years.
 This succulent is sometimes confused with the similarly widespread Glottiphyllum depressum.
-However the flowers and fruits of G. depressum do not have long stalks and are therefore held closely against the stem.
+However, the flowers and fruits of G. depressum do not have long stalks and are therefore held closely against the stem.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).